 These and other symptoms may be caused by penile cancer.
 Other conditions may cause the same symptoms.
 A doctor should be consulted if you experience redness, irritation, or a sore on the penis, or a lump on the penis.

-If a patient has symptoms that could be penile cancer, the doctor will test for fever and high blood pressure and check general signs of health.
-The patient will likely have one or more of the following tests:
+If a patient has symptoms that could be penile cancer (such as a lesion on the penis), he should see a doctor.
+The doctor will likely recommend that the patient have one or more of the following tests:

 If penile cancer is diagnosed, the doctor needs to know the stage, or extent, of the disease to plan the best treatment.
 Staging is a careful attempt to find out whether the cancer has spread, and if so, to what parts of the body.